 Early Childhood Iowa

-Early Childhood Iowa believes that ensuring a strong start for every child is a shared responsibility of every member of the Iowa community and promotes our state's early childhood vision: Every child, beginning at birth, will be healthy & successful.
-In order to make this vision a reality, Early Childhood Iowa programs receive on-going support to achieve proven results for children ages 0 - 5 years and their families.
+Early Childhood Iowa believes that ensuring a strong start for every child is a shared responsibility of every member of the Iowa community and promotes our state's early childhood vision: "Every child, beginning at birth, will be healthy & successful."
+In order to make this vision a reality, Early Childhood Iowa programs receive ongoing support to achieve proven results for children ages 0 to 5 years and their families.

-The Iowa Department of Education administers the School Ready state funds allocated to Early Childhood Iowa
+The Iowa Department of Education administers the School Ready state funds allocated to Early Childhood Iowa.

-Area Boards for support of comprehensive early care, health and education services for children, families and early childhood professionals.
+Area Boards for support of comprehensive early care, health, and education services for children, families, and early childhood professionals.

 The Early Childhood Iowa website has information about the state system, local systems, A-Z index, recent news, and upcoming events.